This faux marble top dresser is one of my favorite projects so far.

 This is one step I didn’t take, and it made positioning the vinyl a little more tedious.
 If you’re working alone then start at one corner and slowly work your way out.
 This way, you can smooth out the vinyl as you go.

-You can also use a plastic putty knife if you happen to have one around.
+You can also use a smoothing tool like this one if you happen to have one around.

 Cutting the Corners